AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 2. Download the latest fnbuddy.jar from [here](https://github.com/AY2324S2-CS2103T-T17-4/tp/releases/tag/v1.2).
 3. Copy the file to the folder you want to use as the home folder for your FnBuddy.
 4. Open a command terminal, cd (change directory) into the folder you put the jar file in, and use the `java -jar fnbuddy.jar` command to run the application.
 5. A GUI similar to the one below should appear in a few seconds.
+For a more detailed explanation of the GUI and its components, refer to the [GUI Components](#GUI-Components).
 Note how the app contains some sample data.

 |![UI](./images/Ui.png)|
 |------------------------------|